obiwanjacobi/Zlang/docs/modules/module.md

 module myproject.Custom_String1
 ```

-In a sense, the module name is also the name-space of the code in the file.
+In a sense, the module name is also the namespace of the code in the file.

+> Packaging is not part of the language but a function of the compiler.